shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 Now that we've seen the store app in action, let's take a closer look at the resources that were created when we applied the manifest to the Kubernetes cluster.

-Run the following command to view the contents of the YAML file.
+Back in the terminal, run the following command to view the contents of the YAML file.

 ```bash
 less aks-store-quickstart.yaml